skip navigation

 In 6th grade, 5th grade and 4th grade meets, half court zone presses (such as the 1-3-1, or any other half-court trap) are prohibited at any time.

 In those situations where pressing is not allowed, if a player in-bounding the ball under an opponent's basket, rolls the ball to half court so as not to start the clock until the recipient of the pass catches the ball (usually done at the end of the quarter with several seconds left on the clock to get off a long, last-second shot), the defensive player cannot cross the half court line and attempt to intercept the rolled ball.
 The rationale for taking the opposite position and saying that the defensive player should be allowed to attempt to pick up the ball is that since the ball is not being dribbled or passed directly (i.e., in the air or on one bounce) to the recipient, that the ball is "loose" and can be picked up by either team.
+Since both of the above statements are logically true, players and referees should be instructed to address this situation as follows:

 • If all the defensive players have crossed half court and are in their opponent's offensive side of the court, they are not allowed to cross half court to challenge a rolled pass (in those situations where pressing is not allowed).